shahabqamar/googleTranslate/README.md

 > googleTranslate does not handle API authentication.
 You will need to provide googleTranslate with a proxy URL i.e. `apiProxy`.
 This URL should forward the incoming POST payload from `googleTranslate` along with the valid OAuth 2.0 headers and API key param required by Google Cloud Translation API.

-An example of payload send by googleTranslate to `proxyApi` endpoint:
+An example of `POST` payload send by googleTranslate to `proxyApi` endpoint:

 ``` JSON
 {